sudeeprp/rapa-home/README.md

 When you break down complex problems into clear, working ideas, you're practicing the same skill that helps you understand yourself, your goals, and your path forward.

-This kind of clarity, or precision, is what helps us code effectively.
+The activity of coding is just one of the things you can do effectively, with This kind of clarity and precision.

 ## Activities